Lightning Fill In The Blank

 PETER SAGAL, HOST:

-Now onto our final game, Lightning Fill In The Blank.
+Now it's time for our final game, Lightning Fill In The Blank.
 Each of our players will have 60 seconds in which to answer as many fill-in-the-blank questions as they can.
-Each correct answer is now worth two points.
+Each correct answer is worth two points.
 Bill, can you give us the scores?

-BILL KURTIS: Well, Luke has five, Negin has six, and Roxanne has six.
+BILL KURTIS: Luke has two.
+Paula has three.
+And Alonzo has three.

-SAGAL: All right, Luke.
-You are in second place.
+SAGAL: All right, Luke, you're in third place.
 You're up first.
 The clock will start when I begin your first question.
 Fill in the blank.
-On Wednesday, Mitch McConnell said he wouldn't reconvene the Senate for President Trump's blank trial until after Joe Biden's inauguration.
+On Wednesday, the White House announced its support for waiving the patent protection for blank.

 SAGAL: Right.